 In practice, however, many gay service members said Don’t Ask, Don’t Tell forced them deeper into the closet — forcing them to live in dishonesty and isolation while turning deaf ears to homophobic slurs around them.
 The numbers made a painful statement, too: from 1996 to 2011 when it was repealed, more than 14,000 service members were discharged for the “offense” of being gay.

 Equal rights for gays and lesbians took another leap forward in June 2015, when the U.S. Supreme Court decided Obergefell v.
 Hodges, requiring states to license marriages between two people of the same sex and to recognize same-sex marriages validly performed in other states.

 The decision also jump-started a change in military policies on health care, insurance and other benefits.
-The U.S. Department of Veterans Affairs quickly revised its website to include a cryptic correction: “The Department of Veteran Affairs is dedicated to serving all eligible Service members, Veterans, and their families.
-It also recognizes the existing diversity within this population, including the Lesbian, Gay, and Bisexual (LBG) community.
-(Today’s common parlance is LGBT—which includes transgender individuals.)”
-But despite some recent directives suggesting policies may be reviewed, the military has yet to lift its ban against transgender service members who were also excluded from the repeal of Don’t Ask, Don’t Tell.
+The U.S. Department of Veterans Affairs revised its website to include the following statement: “The Department of Veteran Affairs is dedicated to serving all eligible service members, Veterans and their families.
+It also recognizes the existing diversity within this population, including the Lesbian, Gay, Bisexual and Transgender (LGBT) community”.

 Making Bad Paper Good